Baton Rouge, LA

 October 28, 2017 12pm-2pm

-Halloween Costume Contest – Starting August 15, 2017, you can nominate costumes for Adrienne to wear at the Costume Party.
+Halloween Costume Contest – In late September, you will be able to nominate costumes for Adrienne to wear at the Costume Party.
 The most popular costume nominations will be selected for voting.
 The costume suggestion raising the most money for Rock N Roll Pickleball’s mission will be worn by Founder & Executive Director, Adrienne Barlow, at the Hallowheel Costume Party.
 Hurry and get your votes in for your favorite costume suggestion.

 Rock N Roll Pickleball T-Shirts will be available for order